pedromateo/openhmitester/README.md

 (this should be called automatically, read below).
 This is almost implemented.

-  Please, take a look at: openhmitester/testbench/desktop/main.cpp, line 12
+  Please, take a look at: `openhmitester/testbench/desktop/main.cpp`, line 12 Manual preload can be enabled/disabled in `openhmitester/testbench/desktop/simusaes.pro`, line 36

 - *TODO_2*: Do the preload automatically.
 While in linux it is implemented using the LD_PRELOAD